Ercenk/ContosoAMPBasic/README.md

 The solution is put on a whitelist so it can call the marketplace REST API with those details.
 A client must use [service-to-service access token request](https://docs.microsoft.com/en-us/azure/active-directory/develop/v1-oauth2-client-creds-grant-flow#service-to-service-access-token-request) of the client credential workflow, and with the v1 Azure AD endpoint.
+Use the Marketplace Fulfillment API V2.0's resource ID,62d94f6c-d599-489b-a797-3e10e42fbe22 for the resource parameter

 Please note the different requirements for the Azure AD interaction for the landing page and calling the APIs.
 I recommend two separate AAD applications,